 - Fosters online communities for young women isolated by concussion with the PINK Internship Program and conference staffing opportunities.

-- Creates online and print educational resources for schools, sports and medical clinics like our upcoming PINK Concussions Book.
+- Creates online support groups and educational resources for schools, sports and medical clinics like our upcoming PINK Concussions Book.

-Launched in 2016, 25 women and girls are currently writing their concussion stories for our upcoming book.
+- Launched in 2017, 50 women and girls are currently writing their concussion stories for our upcoming book, PINK Concussions: The Faces of Female Brain Injury.

-- Develops social gatherings and weekend educational/inspirational retreats for PCS for women to share community,
+- Develops online support groups and weekend educational/inspirational retreats for PCS for women, girls, caregivers, parents and medical professionals to share community,